ssrg-vt/RustyMPK/index.md

 * * *
 **News**
-- libhermitMPK [paper](https://www.ssrg.ece.vt.edu/papers/vee20-mpk.pdf) is accepted at [VEE 2020](https://conf.researchr.org/home/vee-2020).
+- Our libhermitMPK [paper](https://www.ssrg.ece.vt.edu/papers/vee20-mpk.pdf) is accepted at [VEE 2020](https://conf.researchr.org/home/vee-2020)!.

 * * *

 libhermitMPK is a new design bringing memory isolation inside a unikernel instance while keeping a *single address space*.
-By leveraging Intel Memory Protection Keys ([MPK](https://lwn.net/Articles/643797/)), intra-unikernel isolation can be provided without impacting the lightweightness and performance benefits of unikernels. libhermitMPK provides isolation between trusted and untrusted components: (1) safe from unsafe Rust kernel code and (2) kernel from user code.
+By leveraging Intel Memory Protection Keys ([MPK](https://lwn.net/Articles/643797)), intra-unikernel isolation can be provided without impacting the lightweightness and performance benefits of unikernels. libhermitMPK provides isolation between trusted and untrusted components: (1) safe from unsafe Rust kernel code and (2) kernel from user code.

 <p align="center">